 This course is designed to extend and refine the assessment skills of the Registered Nurse in preparation for an advanced clinical practice role.
 The student will learn to perform physical, developmental, mental, emotional, cultural, social, and family assessments.
 Students will review anatomy and physiology related to each biological system being studied.
-The course emphasizes indepth techniques for assessing each body system in individuals throughout the life span.
+The course emphasizes in-depth techniques for assessing each body system in individuals throughout the life span.
 Lectures will focus on the use of a variety of health assessment techniques, including history taking skills, physical assessment, and other diagnostic assessment tools.
 Application of diagnostic reasoning and patient education to the assessment process will be included in the content.
 This course incorporates approximately 13 hours of supervised laboratory experience and 60 hours of precepted clinical experience.
 Laboratory and clinical components of the course focus on helping the student to develop communication, observation, and psychomotor skills and to document history and physical examination findings.
 Satisfactory progress in the clinical setting is required to pass the course.
-Two

-2-day on-campus immersions required.
-Prerequisite: NURS 523 Minimum Grade: C and NURS 524 Minimum Grade: C
+Two 2-day on-campus immersions required.
+Pre-requisites: NURS 523 and NURS 524